Gymnopilus aeruginosus: Description

+The spores are 6–9 μm by 3.5–4.5 μm and have no germ pore.
+They are roughened and elliptical.
+Pleurocystidia are rare and clamp connections are present.
+The basidia each have four spores.

+Similar species

+Gymnopilus harmoge is a possible synonym and G. punctifolius is a similar color, but with a bald cap and no veil.

 Habitat and formation

 Gymnopilus aeruginosus grows gregariously to cespitosely on stumps, logs, and woodchip mulch/sawdust on hardwood and conifers.
 It grows in spring, fall, and winter, and is common in the Pacific Northwest.
 It also grows in some of the southern states of the United States, such as Tennessee, and Georgia.
-G. aeruginosus is also found in Japan and Korea.
+It is also found in Japan and Korea.

+Psychoactivity

+The species is psychoactive, apparently containing the hallucinogenic drugs psilocybin and psilocin.